goatshriek/wrapture/docs/examples/struct_wrapper/README.md

           type: "int"
 ```

-Note the `members` field, which contains a description of the fields that should
+Note the `members` field, which contains the description of the fields that
-be handled by the default constructor and destructor.
-The new class will have a
+should be handled by the default constructors.
+The new class will have a simple
-simple constructor with three parameters, each corresponding to the listed
+constructor with three parameters, each corresponding to the listed members.
-members.
+There will also be two other constructors which accept either a struct, or a
+struct pointer, and copy all members to the class instantiation.

 Adding a function to our PlayerStats class is the same as with any other
 Wrapture class.
 For example, if we have a simple print function for the stats: